 It's not just visual distractions either: a recent study found that students who worked in silence performed 20 per cent better than those who worked while listening to songs with lyrics.

 Removing any potential distractions from the immediate environment will make concentrating easier for your students.

 Working with other people can mean less stress, better performance and greater resilience.
 Such were the conclusions of a recent journal, which found that if the person next to you is working hard then you are likely to work harder as a result.

 Interestingly, this was found to be consistent regardless of whether your partner was completing an easier, more difficult or even completely unrelated task.

 Avoid the planning fallacy

-Left to their own devices, your students tend to procrastinate.
+Left to their own devices, your pupils tend to procrastinate.
 Of every four, three would consider themselves procrastinators.
 Two would say that their procrastination is problematic.
 Most are poor at estimating how long a task will take to complete, as they become distracted or face unanticipated barriers along the way.
 This is ‘the planning fallacy’.

 If a teacher sets small, regular deadlines, they are more likely to help students avoid the planning fallacy.
 They will manage their time better and reach better outcomes as a result.

 ‘Feeling "Holier Than Thou": Are Self-Serving Assessments Produced by Errors in Self- or Social Prediction?’, Journal of Personality and Social Psychology 79/6, pp. 861-875.

 ‘Providing a Rationale in an Autonomy-Supportive Way as a Strategy to Motivate Others During an Uninteresting Activity’, Motivation and Emotion 26/3, pp. 183-207.